emacsmirror/inhibit-mouse/README.md

 The concept of using `input-decode-map` was introduced by Stefan Monnier, who proposed his solution for disabling mouse input in an emacs-devel discussion.
 This discussion was initiated by Daniel Radetsky, who suggested a C patch to address the issue of mouse functionality in Emacs.

-(This package is a simpler and more efficient alternative to the `disable-mouse` package, as it only modifies `input-decode-map` to disable mouse events with a single configuration.
-In contrast, `disable-mouse` applies mouse events to its own mode, and sometimes the user has to apply it to other modes that are not affected by the `disable-mouse` mode.)

 ## Installation

 ### Install using straight